visit/galaxy-docs/_includes/reservation.md

 > Example of response: int32

 This will cancel a reservation.
-Similarly to commiting a Basket, it reurns an integer.
+Similarly to committing a Basket, it returns an integer.
 Use this value in <a href="https://visit.github.io/galaxy-docs/#commit-status">Commit Status</a> to see the status of your cancel job

 ### HTTP Request